Robert Isabell

-Bruce Robert Isabell (June 2, 1952 – July 8, 2009) was an American event planner who was behind lavish and innovative events including weddings and funerals of the richest and most famous.
-He helped make Christmas at the White House during the Presidency of Bill Clinton and helped create innovative events that made Studio 54 in Manhattan into the place to be in the late 1970s and early 1980s.
+Bruce Robert Isabell (June 2, 1952 – July 8, 2009) was an American event planner known for his creation of lavish and innovative events for celebrity clients.
+He helped make Christmas at the White House during the presidency of Bill Clinton, and contributed to the growth of Studio 54 in Manhattan in the late 1970s and early 1980s.

+Early life

 Isabell was born in Duluth, Minnesota, where he worked in a flower shop as a youth.
 After graduating from high school he moved to Minneapolis.

 He moved to New York City in the 1970s and was hired by Ian Schrager at Studio 54, after Schrager had seen the creative designs Isabell had developed while he was working for event planner Renny Reynolds who had done work at the club and was the leading planner in his day.
 Schrager described how Isabell "never tried to do too much, it was never design on steroids, yet there was always the razzle-dazzle".